datajerk/ctf-write-ups/cybersecurityrumblectf2020/babypwn/README.md

 The `payload` starts with an even number of `A`s followed by NULLs to fool `hex_to_binary` and `char_to_repr` while keeping the total length to 8 (stack aligned).

 Appended to the `payload` is a NOP sled that will put the end of our shellcode 16 bytes from the return address to avoid getting popped off just before return (see analysis).
-The `0x78 - 8 - 16` is the math above (`0x78` bytes from return address `- 8` for the `hex_to_binary` bypass, followed by `- 16` for the 16 bytes to be avoided before the return address.
+The `0x78 - 8 - 16` is from the analysis above (`0x78` bytes from return address `- 8` for the `hex_to_binary` bypass, followed by `- 16` for the 16 bytes to be avoided before the return address).

 Appended next is the actual `shellcode`, then 16 bytes of anything really, then the new return address (`stack`).